ComdionGmbH/joomla-klicktipp-sync/README.md

 Save the changes.
 After that, all created or updated users will be exported to Klicktipp.
 When deleting a user with an existing Klicktipp copy, the Klicktipp user will deleted.

+## Logs
+You can find the logs at `/logs/klicktipp_sync.log.php`.
+Access to this file from a browser is disallowed.